scottchiefbaker/SmokeRand/docs/results.md

 # Tests results

+A table in this document contains pseudorandom number generators results obtained from SmokeRand, TestU01 and PractRand test suites.
+The next grading algorithm was used:

+1. An initial grade was obtained from SmokeRand `full` battery.
+2. If PRNG failed `birthday` or `freq` battery - then 1 is subtracted for each failure.
+3. If the grade is 4.0 and PRNG failed some tests in TestU01 or PractRand then 0.5 is subtracted.
+4. If PRNG is widely known cryptographic and has no known weakness then the grade is 5.
+5. If PRNG is an experimental cryptographic - then the grade is 4.
+6. If it is not proved that PRNG period in the worst case is greater than 60 then the grade is 0 (written as `(0)` after empirically obtained grade).

  Algorithm         | Output | express | brief | default | full | cpb  | bday64 | Grade | TestU01 | PractRand
 -------------------|--------|---------|-------|---------|------|------|--------|-------|---------|-----------
  a5rand            | u64    | +       | +     | +       | +    | 0.37 |        |       |         | ?